-Reading Counts is a school wide reading program which assesses students' comprehension of leveled reading books.
-Students may take Reading Counts tests on the computer in the classroom as permitted by the teacher.
-Students may be eligible for Reading Counts Rewards based on their attainment of trimester and annual goals.
+Accelerated Reading (AR) is a school wide reading program which assesses students' comprehension of leveled reading books.
+Students may take reading tests on the computer in the classroom as permitted by the teacher.
+Students may be eligible for AR Rewards based on their attainment of trimester and annual goals.